apigee/terraform-modules/samples/x-iac-pipeline/README.md

 ### Prerequisits
 Before you can test your sample setup you need to wait until the provisioning of the cloud resources has come to completion.
-A good proxy for the overall status is to check the status of the [managed SSL certificate](https://cloud.google.com/load-balancing/docs/ssl-certificates/google-managed-certs) that the pipeline provisions for you.
+A good signal for the overall status is to check the status of the [managed SSL certificate](https://cloud.google.com/load-balancing/docs/ssl-certificates/google-managed-certs) that the pipeline provisions for you.
 Run the following command in your [Cloud Shell](https://cloud.google.com/shell) to confirm that the status reads **ACTIVE** before you continue.

 ```